-At the location we check whether the payment has been received in good order.
-On presentation of the delivery copy you will receive the registration certificate for safeguarding the vehicle.
-In most cases you can arrange this at the nearest post office.
-There is no transport service available at the location from Troostwijk Veiling.
+At the location, we check whether the payment has been received in good order.
+On presentation of the delivery copy, you will receive the registration certificate for safeguarding the vehicle.
+In most cases, you can arrange this at the nearest post office.
+There is no transport service available at the location from Troostwijk Auctions.
 The costs for safeguarding are for the account of the buyer and must be paid immediately during the transfer.
-Do not forget to bring a valid identification.
+Do not forget to bring valid identification.
 Once the vehicle has been rescued, you can return to the location to pick up the vehicle.

 Exporting vehicles abroad:

-At the location we check whether the payment has been received in good order.
-On presentation of the delivery copy you will receive the registration certificate and you will take the license plates of the vehicle to the RDW.
-With these items you go to the nearest RDW inspection station and receive a green document and if you are transporting the vehicle by road temporary license plates (white with black letters / numbers).
-If you are going to transport them on a car ambulance you do not need these plates.
+At the location, we check whether the payment has been received in good order.
+On presentation of the delivery copy, you will receive the registration certificate and you will take the license plates of the vehicle to the RDW.
+With these items you go to the nearest RDW inspection station and receive a green document and if you are transporting the vehicle by road temporary license plates (white with black letters/numbers).
+If you are going to transport them in a car ambulance you do not need these plates.

 1. Go (or send someone on your behalf) to an RDW inspection station or RDW desk.
 You do not need to make an appointment.
 Here are the business hours ( https://www.rdw.nl/over-rdw/contact/keuringsstations ).
 You can also go to a company that has been authorised by the RDW for export.
 You can recognise such a company by its RDW signboard plus the recognition sticker.
 Please contact the respective company for its business hours.

 2. Bring the following with you: - Certificate of Ownership (Part 1B) and the Transfer Certificate or the licence plate card with the owner registration code; Certificate of Ownership or owner registration code is not needed if the registered owner/proprietor brings in the vehicle; - A valid identity document;